-Junior (grades 3-7 suggested)
+Junior (grades 3-7)

 Model the garment or outfit constructed for the sewing project.
 Accessories may be purchased or selected from what you currently have.
+There is no junior class at state fair.

-Senior Categories (grades 8-12 suggested)
+Senior Categories (grades 8-12)

 Informal or Casual Wear: A complete outfit of 1 or 2 pieces suitable for school, weekend, or casual, informal activities.
 In this cat gory, a complete outfit is defined as a garment or garments that when put together make a complete look - such as one or two piece dress, or one or two piece pant suit, or a combination, such as pants, vest, blouse or shirt.